 Ice cubes and lemon rinds for serving

-- Soak sabja seeds/basil seeds in 2-3 tbsp water for 10 minutes.
+- Soak sabja seeds/basil seeds in 2-3 tablespoon water for 10 minutes.
 It will absorb the liquid and swell up beautifully.

 - In a large pitcher, add lemon juice, flowered basil seeds, 1.5 cups of cold water, add shredded ginger, chopped chili, sugar, salt and pepper and shake to mix well. i used my immersion blender jar with lid for spill-proof shake.